 Mush Lake Road

-55 km south of Haines Junction on the Haines Road
+Trailhead: 52 km (32 mi) south of Haines Junction on the Haines Road

 Km 0 - 5.5: The trail begins on a one lane, four-wheel drive road that leads to Mush Lake.
-The trail is flat and easy to follow.
+The trail is easy to follow and crosses a first creek.
+High ground clearance is recommended.

 Km 5.5 -7.5: At the fork, take the left trail (the right trail leads to Shorty Creek).
 From here you will cross Alder Creek's many channels for about a kilometer.
 Travel downstream and follow the posts.